ObjectBoxPC/olq/README.md

 The main program is compatible with ECMAScript 5 (when the JSON functions were added).
 The code can be shortened by using some ECMAScript 6 features (`olq_es6.js`), namely template literals and arrow functions.

+## Kotlin

+The program is compatible with Kotlin 2.2 (when multi-dollar string interpolation was added to the stable language).

 ## Lua

 The program is compatible with Lua 5.0.